metagraph-dev/metagraph/docs/getting_started/tutorial.rst

     ['DataFrame', 'EdgeMap', 'EdgeSet', 'Matrix', 'NodeMap', 'NodeSet', 'Vector']

 For each abstract type, there are several concrete types.

-Within a single abstract type, all concrete types are able to represent equivalent data, but in a different format or data structure.
+All concrete types within that single abstract type represent equivalent data, but in a different format or data structure.

 Here we show the concrete types which represent EdgeMaps.